sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - overview/no-code.md

-Convert common business forms into spreadsheets
+Out-of-the-box: Extract from common business forms
 ---

 Send information in documents into rows, tables, and linked sheets in spreadsheets.